openmpf/openmpf-docker/README.md

 Sometimes Maven will time out while trying to download dependencies within a Docker container.

-If you built the runtime images before, then run the following commands to remove the old containers and volumes:
+If you built the runtime images before, then run the following script to remove the old containers and volumes:

-- `docker-compose rm`
+- `./docker-compose-cleanup.sh`
-- `docker volume rm openmpf-docker_mpf_data`
-- `docker volume rm openmpf-docker_mysql_data`

 Create the new runtime images: